adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 The purpose of the ***mandamus*** is to keep public authorities within their jurisdiction while performing public functions.
 Mandamus is not issued when the government has no legal obligation to do so.
 Mandamus can be issued for the violation of fundamental rights, for compelling inferior courts and other judicial bodies to exercise their jurisdiction, and for quashing illegal orders.

-A ***prohibition*** writ is a judicial writ issued by a superior court to an inferior court or tribunal to prevent it from exceeding its jurisdiction or usurping a jurisdiction that it does not possess.
+A ***prohibition*** writ is a judicial writ issued by a superior court to an inferior court or tribunal to prevent it from exceeding its jurisdiction or usurping a jurisdiction it does not possess.
 The writ of prohibition is also known as the ‘stay order’ as it stops the lower court or tribunal from continuing the proceedings or passing any order that is contrary to law.

 ***Quo warranto*** is a judicial writ issued by a superior court to an inferior court or a public authority to inquire into the legality of a claim of a person to a public office.
 The literal meaning of quo warranto is 'by what authority or warrant’.
 The writ of quo warranto can be issued against any person who holds a public office under the State or Central Government or any statutory or non-statutory body.